zijun-zhao/deeplearning.ai/COMS4111/Lecture6_RelationalAlgebra.md

  * Relation has tupples.
 Each tupple is a set of names and values.
    * In SQL and RDB we call the relation as table, tupple as rows, attribute as columns.

-4. join⨝ in relational algebra
+4. join ⨝ in relational algebra
  * A left join B = B left join A
 5. Way of think about those **set diagram**
  - The cartesian product is all possible pairs of rows